What is Backflow?

 EBMUD Backflow Prevention Section MS 47, PO Box 24055 Oakland, CA 94623

 - Call and schedule a follow up inspection by an EBMUD Backflow Inspector to verify that assembly is correctly installed.

 - When a “Notice of Correction” or “Notice of Requirement” is issued, failure to install or correct an installation and then test a backflow assembly may result in service interruption or termination.

 Dedicated fire services

-An EBMUD Backflow / Cross-Connection Control Specialist will conduct a survey of the site to determine if conditions exist that require installation of an approved assembly after the meter.
+An EBMUD Cross-Connection Control Specialist will conduct a survey of the site to determine what type of backflow preventer you will be required to install.

 All new fire-services require a flush of the underground piping prior to service activation.
 The Backflow Section must witness the flush.
 Please schedule the local Fire Marshall/Fire Inspector before calling EBMUD for a fire flush appointment and then call our office at 510-287-0874.
 The Backflow Section requires at least a 48-hour notice prior to scheduling the flush.
 An underground fire service flush will not be performed until an appropriate backflow assembly has been installed.

 During the flush, regulations regarding discharging chlorinated water into storm drains must be observed.